gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales snorted.
 "I'm going to start to sound like a broken sim, but if we can get to Mount Tyree
-I ought to be able to print a lifetime supply."
+I can print a lifetime supply."

 Instead of answering,
 Aunt Naggie tapped a few commands on the *Guinevere*'s console.